 Our Earth & Environmental Sciences Program

 Our classes are small and focused.
 You will graduate with real-world experience and in-demand skills.
-Earth & environmental sciences majors take foundational courses in environmental science, geology and the environment, water resources, and introduction to meteorology.
-They then dive deeper to pursue their interests in water, geology, surface, and climate/energy topics.
+Earth and environmental sciences majors take foundational courses in environmental science, geology and the environment, water resources and introduction to meteorology.
+They then dive deeper to pursue their interests in water, geology, surface and climate/energy topics.

 Scholarships